 - Physics, Engineering, Mathematics.

-The University of Siena offers several undergraduate degrees, masters degrees, single-cycle degree entirely taught in English.
+The University of Siena offers several undergraduate degrees, masters degrees, and single courses taught in English.

 Every year an increasing number of international students arrive from foreign countries to pursue their studies at both Bachelor and Master levels.
 There are also some double degree programmes that allow students to be earn their degree at the University of Siena and one at a foreign partner institution.